kamaln7/toastr/README.md

   - `Toastr::success($message, $title = null)` - add a success toast
   - `Toastr::add($type: warning|error|info|success, $message, $title = null)` - add a toast
   - **`Toastr::clear()` - clear all current toasts**

+### Setting custom Toastr options

+You can set custom default Toastr options by adding a Laravel config key for Toastr.
+These options can also be overridden by padding an options array to any of the Toastr methods in the Usage section above.

+For a list of available options, see [toastr.js' documentation](https://github.com/CodeSeven/toastr).